Trout Spey Fishing - Tackle and Techniques

 For some reason, biologists who studied the Deschutes River before the year 2000 came to the conclusion that the native redband trout didn't eat sculpins.
 Pretty much everyone accepted that they knew what they were talking about.
 Only a few lucky mavericks knew the difference.
 Most of these folks had fished through the predacious management of the 60's and 70's, and had performed more than a few stomach autopsies.
-It had become apparent that native redband eat a lot of crayfish and sculpins during certain parts of the year, especially while higher water temperatures generate higher metabolism, then while water temperatures are dropping toward the fall.
+It had become apparent that native redband trout eat a lot of sculpins and crayfish during certain parts of the year, especially while water temperatures rising during the spring, then while water temperatures are dropping toward the fall.
 High water temperatures during summer can also generate higher metabolism and some fish can desire food in larger bights.
 In some rivers nocturnal brown trout feed on bait fish all night long.

 So, why use a two-hander for trout?
 There are several reasons: it is a lot of fun, it is very productive, and you can cover masses of water very efficiently.
 A two-hander will give you a brand new view of rivers that have become too familiar.

 Trout that can take their food in bigger bites, grow faster and larger than trout that spend their time eating tiny insects.
-One crayfish may equal the number of nutrients of a thousand midge pupae.
-These trout are often much stronger for their size than their insectivorous counterparts.
+One crayfish may equal more nutrients than a thousand midge pupae.
+These trout are often much stronger for their size than their insectivore counterparts.
 Even 18" fish can get many yards into your backing.
 Twenty-inch trout can go a lot further, and the occasional steelhead you will encounter in many of our larger local rivers can stress your 3/4 weight Trout Spey outfit to the max.
 Be sure to have a reel large enough to give the larger fish some running room.
 Thirty-pound test gel spun backing can be the equalizer against very large fish.

 There are a number of rod makers that offer Trout Spey rods.
 The rods in the links below are what we think to be the best Trout Spey rods by manufacturers who can deliver product and warranty service with a minimum of distractions.
 In the world of fly rods, you get what you pay for, and if you think otherwise, you will be sadly disappointed.
 We still build the best fly rods in America (period).
 There are, however some very practical fly rods designed by reputable local manufacturers, which are built beyond our borders.
 These rods are lower priced than the ones built here, and the companies still employ a high number of US citizens.